Draggie306/portfolio/README.md

 Root directory: `/`

 ## Inspiration

 The site's design elements and overall experience are original ideas and creations.
 That being said, I did take inspiration for the following things:

 - Hover element border effects: [Fortnite.com](https://www.fortnite.com)

+## Contributing

+If you'd like to make a correction to the code, the grammar/English usage, or optimise something (such as the Medieval Tower Defense project's GIF into a webp), please open an issue and link a PR.
+It would be greatly appreciated!

+If you would like to fork the repo and make adjustments for your own portfolio, I wouldn't mind a little shoutout somewhere :)